Jim Power -The Lost Dimension

 - 0 % negative mentions

 The humor in the game is characterized by its absurd and comical deaths of the character Jim, such as being defeated by a water droplet or a moist dog nose, which provides a lighthearted and entertaining experience.
-Players appreciate this comedic element, especially in the context of the game's overall progression and improvements in the DOS version.
+Players appreciate this comedic element, especially in the context of the game's overall improvement in the DOS version.

 “Once you've had your fill of laughing at all the hilariously emasculating ways ol' Jim bites it on just the first stage (death by water droplet, death by moist dog nose, etc.), you can safely move on to the DOS version, which is not only graphically superior, it's infinitely closer to a polished and playable game.”